 Arson suspect due in court Wednesday

 Apr.
-26—The man accused of causing the April 12 fire at the Carson-Pacific Pride commercial fueling station in Medford is scheduled to be arraigned Wednesday in Jackson County Circuit Court.
+27—The man accused of causing the April 12 fire at the Carson-Pacific Pride commercial fueling station in Medford is scheduled to be arraigned Wednesday in Jackson County Circuit Court.

 John Charles Salmons has been charged on two counts of first-degree arson, five counts of first-degree criminal mischief and one misdemeanor count of recklessly endangering another person, according to information filed by the Jackson County District Attorney's Office.